tevaughan/mnohaya-lita/README.md

 From this recording, she made an arrangement that drew upon her part-writing training as a music major in college.

-I coded up the initial Lilypond for this on the basis of
+I wrote the initial Lilypond source code for this on the basis of
  1. Megan's original score and
  2. my mental notes from our first practice session.